 As humans, we have the capacity to appreciate creation.
 Do you remember the song My Favorite Things from The Sound of Music?
 We might laugh at it now but all of us have things and memories that cause us to love life.
 We don't always appreciate these things at the time.
-It be many years before we appreciate how magical some memory really is.
+It might be many years before we appreciate how magical some memory really is.
 But all these thoughts can be regarded as gifts from God, our Creator - a taste of things to come.
 The Bible teaches that we can know and love our Creator.
 Again, he is not some sort of a robot or Mr Spock character that doesn't understand love.
 That wouldn't be much of a god!

 It's not always easy to string words together when we want to worship God.
 But we are helped by thousands of hymns that have been written through the ages by gifted Christians.
 These give us the opportunity to reflect on what God has done for us.
-For example, here are two well-known Study How Great Thou Art and Amazing Grace.
+For example, here are two well-known ones How Great Thou Art and Amazing Grace.

 How Great Thou Art